FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 been announced for Limerick with over 2,500 of these jobs in construction, and 627 of the

-jobs in the retail sector.---
+jobs in the retail sector.
+---
 9

 These positive announcements are reflected in the local unemployment rate which has